-The power of today’s social media connected moms is never going to go away.
+The power of today’s social media-connected moms is never going to go away.
 If anything it will continue to grow.
 According to a study by comScore and BabyCenter, more than 90% of moms use social media regularly and of course, those are moms with children under the age of 18.
 Last Year, eMarketer estimated this group to be an astounding 35.7 million women.
-Many of today’s Millennial mothers have grown up digital.
+Many of today’s Millennial mothers have grown up digital and followed many professional bloggers.
 Together, they represent an estimated $2.4 trillion dollar market.
 But despite the focus on mom as a demographic and her spending power, most brands are still not getting it right when it comes to connecting with her.
 Insights in Marketing i-on-women conducted research that showed only about 9% of women think advertisers are marketing to them effectively.

 1. Work with moms to get it right.